 Will the U.S. dollar, which has risen against the yen, weaken following the FOMC meeting?
-Market participants are watching price movements closely.
+Market participants are keeping a close eye on price movements.

 10.12.2025